krptn/krypton/README-USER-AUTH.md

 data = model.getData("test") # Gives b"example"
 model.deleteData("test")
 ```

+You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want to use your own database.

 ***Warning: in setData only the stored values are encrypted.
 Keys are plaintext!!
 Avoid storing sensitive data in keys!***